-3.6 Interpretation of inter-thread events
+3.6 Interpretation of Inter-Thread Events

-Remains at last to interpret the memory events.
+It remains at last to interpret the memory events.
 As suggested by the signature \mathcal{D}4 , we proceed by standard interpretation, via interp.
-Events are handled into a state transformer for a data-structure PSMem, introducing additional nondeterministic branching over PSMemC.
+Events are handled into a state transformer for a data-structure PSMem (standing for Promising Semantics Memory), introducing additional non-deterministic branching over PSMemC.

 As any other interpretation handler, the memory event handler must compute the result of memory operations locally, based on the given event and the current memory state.
-In contrast, a vast and successful body of works on concurrent memory models relies on axiomatic models [1, 17, 20, 34, 48] where acyclicity conditions rule out globally invalid traces.
+In contrast, a vast and successful body of works on concurrent memory models relies on axiomatic models [1, 19, 22, 36, 53] where acyclicity conditions rule out globally invalid traces.
 While we could similarly capture a superset of the valid traces and trim the valid subset afterwards, it would likely lead to a complex object to reason about, and essentially negate any possibility of extraction (see Section 4).

-Fortunately, operational weak memory models have seen increasing traction over the last decade [16, 24, 33, 45, 50].
-These approaches typically define nondeterministic LTSs over extended notions of memory, making them a natural fit for monadic interpreters.
+Fortunately, operational weak memory models have seen increasing traction over the last decade [18, 26, 35, 50, 55].
+These approaches typically define non-deterministic LTSs over extended notions of memory, making them a natural fit for monadic interpreters.
 As discussed in Section 2.2 we base our model on Promising Semantics.
-More specifically, we work with the promise-free subset of Promising Semantics, as defined in [24].
+More specifically, we work with the promise-free subset of Promising, as defined in [26].
+The interpretation of memory events largely follows the operational semantics described in the Promising papers and sketched in Section 2.2.
+In this context, the nondeterministic update of a thread view when a memory access occurs is materialized with the insertion of a PSUpdateView delayed branching node (see Figure 4).